AsexGenomeEvol/palindromes/lab-book.md

 # MCSanX

-        16/10/17:

-Goal is to use MCScanX (which seems to be the go-to package for palindrome detection) to reproduce the results of the springtail paper using their data
+16/10/17 : Goal is to use MCScanX (which seems to be the go-to package for palindrome detection) to reproduce the results of the springtail paper using their data

 ## Installation

-	ran into an error when installing MCScanX:
+ran into an error when installing MCScanX :

 ```